wooorm/markdown-rs/readme.md

   — turns events into a syntax tree
 - `tokenizer.rs`
   — glue the states of the state machine together
+- `unist.rs`
+  — point and position, used in mdast

 ### Comparison